 We were big fans, giving it 4.5-stars in our full TechRadar review, praising the slate for its impressive front-facing speakers and great display among other things.

-But we need a new large-screen iPad for 2016, and the good news is it's possible we'll get one: the rumored device is likely to replace both Pro models and may come in a third size too.
+But with 2016 rapidly coming to a close we need a new large-screen iPad, and the good news is it's possible we'll get one soon: the rumored device is likely to replace both Pro models and may come in a third size too.
 Here's everything we know so far about the iPad Pro 2.

 Cut to the case